 - Getting a table: If you are not going to be resident in the luxury hotel, plan on booking three months in advance.

 - Expect to Spend: A lot.
-Really,... a lot.
-The à la carte menu, only available for tables of fewer than six people, can cost about £100 per person for just three courses without wine or cheese.
-The multi-course set menus, in 2016, ranged from £82 for a five-course lunch without cheese, wine or salad, to £159 per person for the seven-course dinner.
+Really, a lot.
+The à la carte menu, only available for tables of fewer than six people, can cost about £175 per person for just three specialty courses without wine or cheese.
+The multi-course set menus, in 2018, ranged from £95 for a five-course lunch without cheese, wine or salad, if ordered for everyone at the table, to £190 per person for the seven-course dinner.

 - Getting there: The restaurant is in Great Milton, about 45 miles northwest of London on the way to Oxford.
 You can get there by a combination of train to Oxford and local bus or taxi.
 But if you are going to spend about £500 on a dinner for two with wine, is that really how you'd travel?
 Drive, take a limo or arrive in style by helicopter from Heathrow or Gatwick.